-- Basic Human Needs Resources: food banks, clothing closets, shelters, rent and utility assistance.
+Food banks, clothing closets, shelters, rent and utility assistance.

-- Employment Supports: financial assistance, job training, transportation assistance, educational programs.
+Financial assistance, job training, transportation assistance, educational programs.

-- Support for Older Americans and Persons with Disabilities: adult day care, congregate meals, Meals on Wheels, respite care, home health care, transportation, homemaker services.
+Adult day care, congregate meals, Meals on Wheels, respite care, home health care, transportation, homemaker services.

-- Support for Children, Youth and Families: child care, after school programs, Head Start, family resource centers, summer camps and recreation programs, mentoring, tutoring, protective services.
+Child care, after school programs, Head Start, family resource centers, summer camps and recreation programs, mentoring, tutoring, protective services.